 What does thermal resistance depend on?
 Thermal resistance is dependent on three factors; the thermal conductivity of the material, the thickness of the material parallel to heat flow, and the cross-sectional area perpendicular to heat flow.

 Can a thermal resistance be negative?
-A thermal resistance cannot be negative.
+Thermal resistance cannot be negative.
 This is because thermal conductivity, thickness, and cross-sectional area can also not be negative.
 Or in other words, the heat has to go somewhere.